 Check store circulars to see who has the best prices.
 While most stores put the same things on sale, different stores’ prices sometimes differ dramatically.
 Check SundaySaver for chain supermarkets’ circulars, and know which stores will match prices.
 If a particular store matches prices, you only need to shop at one store, which saves a lot of time and gas money.

-The kind of food you usually find on sale in the weeks before Thanksgiving include:
+According to Reader’s Digest, the kind of food you usually find on sale in the weeks before and after Thanksgiving include:

 - Frozen turkey

 - Canned food (like chicken broth, sweet potatoes, green beans, and cranberry sauce)